-Gross income (gross profit) is a well known entry on the income statement, as it represents the core profitability of a company and its products.
-It is calculated by subtracting the costs of good sold (COGS) from the total revenue.
+Gross income (gross profit) is a well-known entry on the income statement, as it represents the core profitability of a company and its products.
+It is calculated by subtracting the costs of goods sold (COGS) from the total revenue.

 A company can use gross income to calculate the gross profit margin which provides a common way to analyze gross income.
 It can be used in comparison to direct competitors as the margins tend to be similar within industries.

 By watching gross income and profit margin, a company will know when to look deeper into the expenses and costs to find reasons for fluctuations.
 Also, it will benefit a company to know when they are running at a lower margin than competitors.
 This will allow them to analyze why and find solutions.

 There are many reasons for you to watch gross income and profit margin.
 Watching for trends to see improving or deteriorating margins can speak volumes on the management and future of the company’s income.